Murder of Bruce Smalls: Murder

 On September 27, 1985, in Jasper County, South Carolina, Trooper First Class Bruce Kenneth Smalls of the South Carolina Highway Patrol was murdered in the line of duty by 22-year-old Richard Charles Johnson, who committed another murder before the crime.

 Prior to the murder of Smalls, Johnson, who was hitchhiking, entered the vehicle of 52-year-old Daniel "Dan" Swanson, a Virginia businessman who was travelling from North Carolina to Florida.
 Swanson would later pick up two more hitchhikers, 17-year-old Connie Sue Hess and 20-year-old Curtis Harbert, and they drove to South Carolina.
-While stopping at Clarendon County, South Carolina, Johnson brandished a .357 caliber gun and shot Swanson on the head, killing him while he was asleep.
+While stopping at Clarendon County, South Carolina, Johnson brandished a .357 caliber revolver and shot Swanson in the head, killing him while he was asleep.
 To conceal the murder, Johnson and Harbert wrapped Swanson's body in blankets and sheets, secured it with wire, and hid the corpse in the vehicle beneath a mattress.

-After murdering Swanson, Johnson and the other two hitchhikers continued driving Swanson's car and by the time the trio reached Jasper County, South Carolina, Johnson, who had consumed alcohol, began to show signs of erratic behaviour while driving the car, and his reckless driving caught the attention of several motorists.
-Smalls, who was still on duty, was alerted by a lorry driver who witnessed Johnson's actions, and Smalls stopped the vehicle at Interstate 95, questioning Johnson.
-During the questioning, Johnson took out the gun and shot Smalls six times, therefore killing Smalls, who was then 30 years old and married with two sons at the time of his death.
+Johnson and the other two hitchhikers took Swanson's car and by the time the trio reached Jasper County, South Carolina, Johnson, who had consumed alcohol, began to show signs of erratic behavior.
+His reckless driving caught the attention of a truck driver who alerted Smalls.
+Smalls stopped the vehicle at Interstate 95, questioning Johnson.
+During the interrogation, Johnson shot Smalls six times, killing him instantly.
+Smalls was then 30 years old and married with two sons at the time of his death.

-After murdering Smalls, Johnson and the two hitchhikers went their separate ways, after Johnson dragged Smalls's body down a steep embankment near Swanson's car and escaped on foot towards north while the hitchhikers, Hess and Harbert, ran south, and they both subsequently turned themselves in.
-As for Johnson, he headed north and was caught shortly after by the police, with the murder weapon and the stolen items of Swanson in his possession.
-The body of Smalls was found by several passers-by, which led to the police discovering Swanson's body as well after they arrived at the scene.
+After murdering Smalls, Johnson dragged the body down a steep embankment near Swanson's car.
+Johnson and the two hitchhikers then went their separate ways; Johnson on foot towards the north, and the two other hitchhikers—Hess and Harbert—ran south, later turning themselves in to the authorities.
+Johnson was arrested a short time later by the police.
+Johnson had the murder weapon and stolen items of Swanson in his possession when he was apprehended.
+The body of Smalls was found by several passers-by, which led to the police discovering Swanson's body a short time later.

-On October 3, 1985, a week after the murder of Smalls, over 250 police officers from South Carolina, Illinois and several other states in the U.S. gathered at a local church in South Carolina to attend the funeral of Smalls, who first joined the South Carolina Highway Patrol in 1976 as a telecommunications officer before his appointment as a trooper in 1978, and later promotion to Trooper First Class in 1980.
+On October 3, 1985, a week after the murder of Smalls, over 250 police officers from South Carolina, Illinois and several other states in the U.S. gathered at a local church in South Carolina to attend his funeral.
+Smalls first joined the South Carolina Highway Patrol in 1976 as a telecommunications officer, later appointed as a trooper in 1978, and a promotion to Trooper First Class in 1980.